trippdavis/Pokedex-Day2/README.md

 because it gives the caller flexibility to optionally do more work **after** the asynchronous work of the method is completed.

+**Call your TA over to check your work and to revel in your success!**

+## Phase 2A: Rendering Toys

+Pokemon love to play, so we've seeded the database with some toys.
+Our first step is to update our JBuilder templates to render not just the Pokemon, but also their Toys.

+To do this, first write a `toys/_toy.json.jbuilder` partial template, even though we won't write a `ToysController`.
+Write your template to display the attributes of a toy: `id`, `happiness`, `image_url`, `name`, `pokemon_id`, and `price`.

+Modify your `pokemon/_pokemon` partial using `json.toys` to display a list of toys.
+In the block you pass to `json.toys`, use `json.array!` and render the partial (using `json.partial!`) for each of the toys of the Pokemon.

+There is a caveat: we want to display the toys when we go to `/pokemons/123`, **but not when we go to `/pokemons`**.
+When you are writing a large application, it is not possible to send *all* the data down in a single JSON response.
+Therefore, `/pokemons` should just list the pokemons, while fetching a single Pokemon can additionally request further, more specific data.

+For that reason, change your `pokemon/_pokemon` template so that `pokemon/show` can **optionally** specify the toys to be rendered.
+You can have it do this by passing a partial variable `display_toys: true`.
+If `display_toys`, render the toys in `pokemon/_pokemon`, else don't.
+You can write an if statement right in your JBuilder!

+**Check that this is working by loading `/pokemon` and `/pokemon/123`.** Call your TA over to check.

+## Phase 2B: Write a `Toy` Model, `PokemonToys` Collection

+**TODO**: WRITE ME.

+## Phase 2C: Displaying Toys in Pokemon Detail View

+**renderPokemonDetail**

+First, in your `renderPokemonDetail` method (in `pokedex-1B.js`), build and append a `ul.toys` to your `div.detail` that you are constructing.
+We'll display the toys inside this `ul` inside the detail view.

+Next, in the `renderPokemonDetail`, instigate a fetch of the `Pokemon`, so that we can pull down the Pokemon's toys.
+For now, in the success callback, just `console.log` each of the fetched `pokemon.toys()`.
+Verify that the toys are fetched properly.

+**addToyToList**

+Instead of `console.log`ing the toys, we want to add them to the toys list ul we've built.
+To do this, we'll write an `addToyToList(toy)` method in `pokedex-2C.js`.

+In this method, construct an `li` for the Toy.
+Display basic info about the toy: it's `name`, `happiness`, and `price`.
+Add the `li` to the `ul.toys` inside of the `this.pokeDetail` element.

+Last, modify `renderPokemonDetail` a last time to call `addToyToList` for each toy, instead of logging.

+**renderToyDetail and selectToyFromList**

+We want to be able to show more detailed attributes of the Toy; in particular its image.
+Write the `renderToyDetail(toy)` method, which should make a `div.detail` and place it in `this.$toyDetail`.

+Likewise, write a click handler `selectToyFromList` as before.
+You will need a `toy-id` data-attribute as before, but you should also set a `pokemon-id`, so that you can look up the `toy-id` in the appropriate collection of `pokemon.toys()`.

 ## TODO

 ### Jasmine Specs